TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/AllSortedByDate.md

 - **FIX**: Removes incorrect sentence in MOAB tooltip for all languages.
 - **FIX**: The China Assault Transport tool tip strings now show correct strengths and weaknesses for all languages.
 - **FIX**: The China Listening Outpost tool tip strings now show correct strengths and weaknesses for all languages.
+- **FIX**: The GLA Demolition upgrade now has consistent names in all latin languages.

 **Links**